 The Fintech Supervisory Sandbox (FSS), launched by the HKMA in September 2016, allows banks and their partnering technology firms (tech firms) to conduct pilot trials of their fintech initiatives involving a limited number of participating customers without the need to achieve full compliance with the HKMA's supervisory requirements.
 This arrangement enables banks and tech firms to gather data and user feedback so that they can make refinements to their new initiatives, thereby expediting the launch of new technology products, and reducing the development cost.

-In the light of the experience obtained in operating the FSS, the HKMA has upgraded the FSS to FSS 2.0.
+In the light of the experience obtained in operating the FSS, the HKMA upgraded the FSS to FSS 2.0 in 2017.
 FSS 2.0 has the following new features:

 To help develop the Regtech ecosystem, the FSS (including the Chatroom) is also open to Regtech projects or ideas raised by banks or tech firms.